 This development was a milestone in the industrial production of food, together with other important innovations of that time, such as the stock cubes of Julius Maggi or the dry soup of C.H.
 Theodor Knorr.
 Food industry innovation accelerated in the 1900s thanks to the contribution of microbiologists, medical doctors, chemists and entrepreneurs who were looking for new solutions to problems facing consumers.
 Ikeda’s driving goal was to improve the nutrition of the Japanese with his umami seasoning.

 Sarah Lohman, author of “Eight Flavors: The Untold Story of American Cuisine,” was among the featured speakers at the symposium.
 She discussed myths and misunderstandings about MSG.
 In an interview with the digital news source Quartz, she noted, “It is important to talk about MSG, because it’s important to educate and to get rid of ignorance wherever it exists, particularly when it comes to talking about science.”

 The symposium examined the progress of umami research through time, with speakers including Gary Beauchamp, emeritus director & president of Monell Chemical Senses Center; Shin-Ichi Fukuoka, Aoyama Gakuin University; Kumiko Ninomiya, Umami Information Center; and Hisayuki Uenyama, Ajinomoto Co., Inc. (the symposium’s co-sponsor).
-PDF of speakers and topics.

 The International Glutamate Information Service (IGIS) is a non-profit organization communicating science-based information about umami, glutamate, and MSG.